fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 An aggregator is one of the required arguments for the experiment.
 It is used on the researcher for aggregating model parameters that are received from the nodes after every round.
 By default, when the experiment is initialized without passing any aggregator, it will automatically use the default `FedAverage` aggregator class.
 However, it is also possible to set a different aggregation algorithm with the method `set_aggregator`.
-Currently, Fed-BioMed has only `FedAverage` class, but it is possible to create a custom aggregator class.
+Currently, Fed-BioMed has only `FedAverage` and `Scaffold` classes, but it is possible to create a custom aggregator class.
 You can see the current aggregator by running `exp.aggregator()`.
 It will return the aggregator object that will be used for aggregation.

 When you pass the aggregator argument as `None` it will use `FedAverage` aggregator (performing a Federated Averaging aggregation) by default.